There She Goes (TV series): Critical response

 On the review aggregator website Rotten Tomatoes, for the first season, 82% of 11 critics' reviews are positive, with an average rating of 8 out of 10.
 The website's consensus reads, "There She Goes is a gently mirthful and moving exploration of a family unit doing their best to cope with disability, offering a mature view on the issue along with lovely performances."
 For the second season, 100% of six critics' reviews are positive, with an average rating of 8.2 out of 10.

 Victoria Segal of The Sunday Times chose There She Goes as the "TV pick of the week".
 Segal commented that the "gallows humour might be a bit tough for some viewers to stomach", but praises that the parents are presented as loving whilst still sometimes acting poorly.

 The Times' Chris Bennion rated the programme four out of five stars, calling it "bracingly honest" and "a marvel from start to finish".
 Sean O'Grady of The Independent also gave the show four out of five stars, praising the "searing emotional honesty" and the "sensitive and engaging" acting of Hynes and Tennant.
 O'Grady gives the first series finale a rating of four out of five stars, lauding the "formidable quantity of quality talent".

 Louisa Mellor of Den of Geek praised There She Goes as "unsentimental, honest [and] well-written", lauding the usage of two timelines, so the "lighter and warmer" 2015 timeline can balance the 2006 timeline which is "full of pain".
 Mellor praised Pye for being "bravely unflattering" in his portrayal of Simon, and for his "boldly unsentimental writing and diamond-clear truths".
-Aroesti gave the show a positive review, describing it as an "uplifting experience".
+For The Guardian, Rachel Aroesti gave the show a positive review, describing it as an "uplifting experience".
 She praised the programme as "mordantly, outrageously funny" and lauded Hynes' acting.
 Joel Keller of Decider praised Pye for demonstrating that Simon "can be a total prat" at times, calling the programme a "very realistic and balanced look" at parenthood which any parent can relate to.
 Keller praised Locke, saying he was surprised to find out that she was not disabled, but found Tennant's Scottish accent tough to understand.
 Euan Ferguson of The Observer described Pye's writing as "gutsily and refreshingly honest" and praises its delivery by Hynes and Tennant.

 In a negative review for New Statesman, Rachel Cooke described the show as "airless and over-loaded", criticising the number of flashbacks.
 Cooke praised it as "determinedly unsentimental" but described the humour as "a few carefully deployed bad-taste gags".
 Whilst Saskia Baron of The Arts Desk approved that the parents were not "impossibly warm and saintly", she found that some of their dialogue made for "uncomfortable viewing" and recommended "more consideration of the feelings of learning disabled people and perhaps their greater involvement".
 However, Baron praised the programme's "ring of complete authenticity" and hoped that it would "[make] viewers think before rushing to judgement next time they see someone with unusual behaviour".